 Where in the world are agroecological approaches building soil health, beating pests and helping farmers stay productive while protecting the planet?
-Professor Pedro Sanchez, Director of the Agriculture & Food Security Center at the Earth Institute at Columbia University continues our “Agroecology in Action” series with this guest post.
+Pedro Sanchez, Research Professor of Tropical Soils at the University of Florida Soil & Water Sciences Department continues our “Agroecology in Action” series with this guest post.

 Simply put, agroecology is a form of agriculture that takes maximum advantage of ecological processes.